What Biden needs to do in this year's State of the Union speech

 But that speech wasn't just about convincing the politicians in the room that Clinton had a political future: it was also about answering lingering questions from the public after that midterm shellacking.

-"He reminded people of what they liked about his policies and about him," said Waldman.
+"He reminded people of what they liked about his policies and about him," Waldman said.
 "What people wanted to see from him was that he was still standing ... part of what Clinton had to do in that speech was show that he still had his good humor."

 Democrats didn't face a huge political rebuke last November — they did better than expected in the midterms.